THE SHASTA FAMILY YMCA

 In 1945, W.D.
 Simmons led a Redding area committee with a goal of bringing a YMCA permanently to the area.
 Thanks to the committee’s work, the Shasta District YMCA was chartered on July 17, 1946.

 From 1973 to 1998, the Shasta County YMCA, dba Shasta Family YMCA, began to widen its program outreach into areas outside of central Redding, trying to meet the needs of the growing metropolitan area.
 Having operated from several small offices at various locations, it was now apparent that the Y could be more effective with a central, permanent location.
 With this end in mind, the Board organized the first phase of a capital development campaign, with a goal of raising $900,000.
-Between 1979 and 1980, the board raised $925,000 and started to look at a location to serve as the Shasta County YMCA's home.
+Between 1979 and 1980, the Board raised $925,000 and started to look for a location to serve as the Shasta Family YMCA's home.

-As the Shasta Family YMCA continued to expand and serve more people, and the need for more space was evident.
+As the Shasta Family YMCA continued to expand and serve more people, the need for more space was evident.
 In 1986, a capital campaign was organized to complete a double gymnasium, health fitness complex, and staff offices.

 Community donations provided further facility additions.
 An outdoor heated pool was completed in June of 1996, and an outdoor pool locker and shower facility was completed in 1997.
 In 1998, a ribbon cutting ceremony was held for the expansion of the west side of the facility.
 This expansion added approximately 2,500 square feet to the facility, housing a new wood studio floor, a cardio equipment mezzanine, and additional Cybex equipment.
 A soccer field, playground and running course were completed in spring of 1999.

-In 2005, the Shasta Family YMCA made a commitment to Y-USA’s national Activate America Movement, extending its charitable heritage by directly engaging children and adults from all segments of the local communities in achieving healthy spirit, mind and body by 2012.
+In 2005, the Shasta Family YMCA made a commitment to Y-USA’s National Activate America Movement, extending its charitable heritage by directly engaging children and adults from all segments of the local communities in achieving healthy spirit, mind and body by 2012.
 In an effort to address the national obesity crisis at a local level, the Shasta Family YMCA committed to serving as a founding partner of Healthy Shasta, a local community partnership working to make "the healthy choice the easy choice" for all.

 Working together for a better us.